Mass Mailing: Broadcasting e-mail to the University

 Mass E-mail Best Practices

 To increase the likelihood that your mailing will reach the intended audience - and not be classified as SPAM - please consider the following recommendations:

 - Avoid messages with a significant amount of content.
+The total size of the message (including attachments) should not exceed 6mb.
 Instead, consider placing content on a webpage and direct recipients to the page for more detailed information.

 - Minimize the use of high resolution graphics to reduce the size of your message.